ShotaMiyazaki94/microjax/README.md

 ## ⚠️ Known Limitations

 - Triple-lens hexadecapole/ghost-image test is not yet implemented: triple-lens calculations fall back to full contour integration everywhere, which can be substantially slower.
-- GPU tests are opt-in and currently targeted at NVIDIA A100.
-Without an A100 (or `MICROJAX_GPU_TESTS=1`), GPU-marked tests are skipped.
+- GPU tests are opt-in.
+If `MICROJAX_GPU_TESTS=1` is set and JAX detects a CUDA GPU, tests marked `gpu` run; otherwise they are skipped.
 - For numerical stability and agreement across libraries, enable 64-bit precision in JAX (`jax_enable_x64=True`).

 ## 📚 References